 West Virginia Midland baggage car 1.
 This car is the only known narrow gauge baggage car with a southeastern heritage still in existence.

-Unrestored equipment is kept at the museum's shops a few miles west up the railroad between Conover and Hickory, NC, and in the field across the street from the Museum.
+Unrestored equipment is kept at the museum's shops a few miles west up the railroad between Conover and Hickory, and in the field across the street from the Museum.
 Recently several Rio Grande cars from the Lindsay Ashby collection have been purchased to provide trucks and other parts for the restorations.Our Visit

 We pulled into the station and started to look around.
 The museum was closed but the grounds were open.

-A caboose minus its wheels.
+Norfolk Southern caboose 346 built in 1940 minus its wheels.

 A tank car and box car minus their wheels.